Luminova Framework

 This method defines a condition for joining tables, allowing comparisons between columns or values.

-public on(string $condition, string $operator, mixed $value): self
+public on(string $condition, string $comparison, mixed $value): self

 Parameters: